KraXen72/dots.tam/README.md

 ## Programmatic floating

 With [programmatic floating](https://github.com/alnj/dotfiles/blob/master/bin/tamwm), I spend no time positioning windows.
 Always in the same spots, my eyes always know where to find them.
-Strictly positioned, apps are never too small or large.
+Apps are strictly positioned, never too small or large.

 Tiling is more flexible, but wastes time adjusting things by hand when a window is inconveniently positioned.
 Complex rules can make tiling highly efficient, but programmatic floating can be as simple as making apps open in the right position.